mukeshiiit/Post-Quantum-Secure-Federated-Learning-with-Unified-Distributed-Differential-Privacy-/README.md

 Copyright (c) 2026 Dr. Dr. Mukesh Mann and Dr. Rakesh P. Badoni

 All rights reserved.
-This software may not be used, copied, modified, or distributed without prior written permission from the above-mentioned authors.
+This Simulation script may not be used, copied, modified, or distributed without prior written permission from the above-mentioned authors.